cognate-lang/cognate/INTRODUCTION.md

 Print the string "hello world!" to the screen;
 ```

 Now to seems rather verbose doesn't it?
-Except is isn't.
-Cognate ignores all words starting with lower-case letters in what is called "informal syntax".
-The above programs are all equivalent to this:
+In reality it's not, since Cognate ignores all words starting with lower-case letters in what is called "informal syntax".
+These programs are all equivalent:

 ```
 Print "hello world!";